Ohranj/Nook-and-Cover/README.md

 ** In addition, create an empty mysql folder in the root of your project.
 This is used to persist the data as you bring the image up and down. **

 To build and run the project.
-From this you can visit localhost in your browser
+From this you can visit localhost in your browser.
 ```
 sudo docker compose up -d --build
 ```